MCUdude/MightyCore/README.md

 * Scroll down until you see the **MightyCore** entry and click on it.
 * Click **Install**.
 * After installation is complete close the **Boards Manager** window.

+#### Manual Installation
+Click on the "Download ZIP" button.
+Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
+Create the "hardware" folder if it doesn't exist.
+Open Arduino IDE, and a new category in the boards menu called "MightyCore" will show up.

+#### ATmega324PB
-* **Note**: If you plan to use the *PB series, you need the latest version of the Arduino toolchain.
+If you plan to use the ATmega324PB you need the latest version of the Arduino toolchain.
 This toolchain is available through IDE 1.8.6 or newer.
 Here's how you install/enable the toolchain:
   - Open the **Tools > Board > Boards Manager...** menu item.
   - Wait for the platform indexes to finish downloading.
   - The top is named **Arduino AVR boards**.
 Click on this item.
   - Make sure the latest version is installed and selected
   - Close the **Boards Manager** window.

 #### PlatformIO
 [PlatformIO](http://platformio.org) is an open source ecosystem for IoT development.
 It has a built-in library manager and is Arduino compatible.
 It supports most operating systems; Windows, MacOS, Linux 32 and 64-bit; ARM and X86.